-- 4.11.1 The Level 3 project is a sustained piece of research-led writing which you undertake individually, with the close guidance of a supervisor, on a topic of your choice.
+4.10.1 The final year project is a sustained piece of research-led writing which you undertake individually, with the close guidance of a supervisor, on a topic of your choice.
 As the most substantial written element of your degree programme, it is important that you begin work on the project early and work consistently.
-If you fall behind in the research or writing, it may be difficult to recover the lost time. - 4.11.2 The Project accounts for 30 credits at Level 3 (with exceptions to the BA (Hons) in Finance and BA (Hons) Accounting), and should be between 8,000 and 10,000 words in length.
+If you fall behind in the research or writing, it may be difficult to recover the lost time.

+- 4.10.2 The Project accounts for 30 credits at the final year (with exceptions to the BA (Hons) in Finance and BA (Hons) Accounting).
 The project module is spread over two semesters.
-Once you have started or completed the first semester of the project, you cannot ask to defer the second semester, unless there is unavoidable circumstances.
-This is to be fair to all students who are given the same amount of time to complete the project module. - 4.11.3 Students have to submit an interim report (P1) at the end of the first semester of their registration for the Project.
-The successful completion of this interim report (P1) will qualify students to progress/ register for the second semester of their projects. - 4.11.4 You will be notified of your supervisor at the beginning of the first semester; you will meet your supervisor approximately once per fortnight.
-Please do not miss lecturer meetings without excuse; lecturers' meetings are recorded and students who do not attend will receive a formal warning. - 4.11.5 You should work closely with your Project supervisor throughout the process of refining and selecting your topic, researching the material, drafting chapters, and presenting the final work. - 4.11.6 In general terms, the timing of the Project research and writing is as detailed in the project handbook.

-- 4.11.7 As a Level 3 Project student, you should: - i) Manage the relationship with your supervisor, keeping in regular contact with him/her, according to the Faculty policy; - ii) Agree on a schedule of meetings with your supervisor for reports/briefing on your progress; - iii) Ensure the agreed schedule is adhered to, and any deadlines are met; - iv) Discuss with the supervisor the type of guidance and comments that you find most helpful; - v) Take the initiative in discussing any problems with the project work and/ or its supervision, so that these can be resolved as soon as possible; - vi) Keep a diary of work conducted, related to the project.
-This will include: copy of the supervisor's feedback and milestones forms, notes on discussions/correspondence with your supervisor, problems found and solutions, resources used, diagrams, plans, sketches, etc.; - vii) Submit timely drafts so that the supervisor has adequate time to provide constructive feedback; - viii) Submit the dissertation and/or other items in the specified format, on time, and according to the Faculty deadlines and regulations. - 4.11.8 For the BA (Hons) Accounting and BA (Hons) Finance, students will take Advances in Accounting and Finance which accounts for 15 credits at Level 3 and should be between 4000-5000 words in length.
+Once you have started or completed the first semester of the project, you cannot ask to defer the second semester, unless there is an avoidable circumstances.
+This is to be fair to all students who are given the same amount of time to complete the project module. - 4.10.3 Students are required to submit an interim report (P1) at the end of the first semester of their registration for the Project.
+The successful completion of this interim report (P1) will qualify them to progress/ register for the second semester of their projects. - 4.10.4 You will be notified of your supervisor at the beginning of the first semester; you will meet your supervisor approximately once per fortnight.
+Please do not miss lecturer meetings without excuse; lecturers' meetings are recorded and students who do not attend will receive a formal warning. - 4.10.5 You should work closely with your Project supervisor throughout the process of refining and selecting your topic, researching the material, drafting chapters, and presenting the final work. - 4.10.6 In general terms, the timing of the Project research and writing is as detailed in the project handbook. - 4.10.7 As a final year Project student, you should: - i) Manage the relationship with your supervisor, keeping in regular contact with him/her, according to Faculty policy; - ii) Agree on a schedule of meetings with the supervisor for reports/briefing on your progress; - iii) Ensure the agreed schedule is adhered to, and any deadlines met; - iv) Discuss with the supervisor the type of guidance and comments that you find most helpful; - v) Take the initiative in discussing any problems with the project work and/ or its supervision, so that these can be resolved as soon as possible; - vi) Keep a diary of work conducted, related to the project.
+This will include: copy of the supervisor's feedback and milestones forms, notes on discussions/correspondence with your supervisor, problems found and solutions, resources used, diagrams, plans, sketches, etc.; - vii) Submit timely drafts so that the supervisor has adequate time to provide constructive feedback; - viii) Submit the dissertation and/or other items in the specified format, on time, and according to the Faculty deadlines and regulations.\ - 4.10.8 For the BA (Hons) Accounting and BA (Hons) Finance, students will take Advances in Accounting and Finance which accounts for 15 credits at Level 3 and should be between 4000-5000 words in length.
 This module is spread over one semester.
 This, like the Project, is a sustained piece of research-led writing which you undertake individually, with the close guidance of a lecturer, on a topic of your choice.
 As the most substantial written element of your degree programme, it is important that you begin work on the project early and work consistently.
 If you fall behind in the research or writing, it may be difficult to recover the lost time successfully.